launchbynttdata/common-platform-documentation/platform/common-automation-framework/usage-guides/new-service/java/aws/README.md

 - Update Secrets in root account with ecs task execution role
 - Update KMS in root account with ecs task execution role
 - Update ECR in root account with ecs task execution role
+- create 8080 listener on `vpn-poc-nlb1` to `vpn-poc-nlb-albtg-privatelink2` target group
-- Attach ECS load balancer in sandbox to VPN target.
+- attach ECS LB to the `vpn-poc-nlb-albtg-privatelink2` TG.
 </div>

 In order to view the Java application, we need a way to access the private VPC that we deployed it into.